 - 1. Dismisses the allegations based on the information available. - 2.
 Resolves the question of misconduct through alternative means, which may include but are not limited to conflict resolution, as described below. - 3.
 Convenes an administrative hearing. - 4.
-Refers the incident to the University Student Conduct Board or Equity Grievance Process.
+Refers the incident to the University Student Conduct Board or Non-discrimination/Title IX Procedures.